brickpack/liquibase/README.md

 A production-ready, optimized Liquibase CI/CD pipeline supporting PostgreSQL, MySQL, SQL Server, and Oracle with AWS integration and automated database creation.

+## Prerequisites

+**Before using this pipeline, complete these essential setup steps:**

+1. **AWS Setup**: Configure IAM roles and Secrets Manager → `docs/1-AWS-SETUP.md`
+2. **Safety Testing**: Learn how to test safely via GitHub Actions → `docs/2-SAFETY-TESTING-PLAN.md`

+These are required for the pipeline to function.
+See the [full documentation](#documentation) below for complete setup.

 ## Current Status - All Databases Working

 - **PostgreSQL**: `postgres-prod-myappdb`, `postgres-prod-userdb` - Deployed successfully